binod1023/data-analysis-1/README.md

-# Seattle Bike Rider Analysis
+# Seattle Bike Ride Analysis

 ## Overview of this Analysis
 This short analysis project has records of rental bikes from city of Seattle.